Common Process Questions - Wondering how it all works?

 when do you need engineers?

-The four main disciplines used in construction are mechanical, electrical, plumbing, and structural MEPS engineering.
-You usually need an engineer if you plan to mess with the guts of your building... things like pipes, wires, beams, and air handlers.
+The four main disciplines used in construction are mechanical, electrical, plumbing, and structural (MEPS) engineering.
+You usually need an engineer if you plan to re-work any aspect of a building which concerns things like pipes, wires, beams, and air handlers.
 You are allowed to change fixtures, like chandeliers and faucets without a permit as long as you are keeping the existing locations.
-In residential construction, you are nonetheless allowed to have the MEP systems designed by the installing subcontractor.
-You still need a structural engineer though.

 In fact, you may need a structural engineer and not an architect in some cases.
 If you want to add a shaded porch on the back of your house and you know exactly how big it is and there are no complex waterproofing connections to make, you can just have a structural engineer work up and sign the drawings for permit.